FilledOfCode/Platinum/README.md

         ...
     |    └-- classN

 There are no constraints for the names of the files or folders.
-File extensions can be configures in [`con
+File extensions can be configures in [`conf.extens